plausible/docs/docs/billing.md

 Our payment processor Paddle will calculate a pro-rated amount which reflects the amount you have paid on your previous subscription and the amount of time until that subscription was supposed to expire.

-## How to update your billing information?
+## How do I update my billing information?

-You can easily edit your billing info by logging in into your Plausible account and in the top right menu, click on your account name and choose "Settings" to enter your account's settings.You will see the "update billing info" button right under the next billing amount info.
+You can edit your payment details by logging into your Plausible account and in the top right menu, click on your account name and choose "Settings" to enter your account's settings.
+You will see the "Update billing info" link under "Next bill amount".

 <img alt="Update Billing Info" src={useBaseUrl('img/update-billing-info-plausible-analytics.webp')} />